Hamiltonian Floer theory on surfaces: Elements of Floer theory and linking

 \subsection{Floer theory}

 In this section, we give a rapid overview of the elements of Floer theory of which we will have need, mainly to fix notation and conventions.
-For a more detailed treatment, see \cite{AD14} or \cite{Sa97} for standard accounts of Hamiltonian Floer theory (see also \cite{HoSa95} for its adaptation to the weakly monotone case) and \cite{Sc95}, \cite{PSS96} or \cite{La04} for a more detailed treatment of how Floer theory fits into a field theory over surfaces.
-Throughout, we assume that $(M,\omega)$ is a semi-positive compact symplectic manifold of dimension $2n$, while $\mathcal{J}(M,\omega)$ denotes the space of all smooth $\omega$-compatible almost complex structures.
-For convenience, we work only with $\Z_2$-coefficients, but this restriction is inessential. \\ \\ A smooth (not necessarily autonomous) Hamiltonian function
+For a more detailed treatment, see \cite{AD14} or \cite{Sa97} for standard accounts of Hamiltonian Floer theory (see also \cite{HoSa95} for its adaptation to the semi-positive case) and \cite{Sc95}, \cite{PSS96}, \cite{Se97} or \cite{La04} for a more detailed treatment of how Floer theory fits into a field theory over surfaces.
+Throughout, we assume that $(M^{2n},\omega)$ is a strongly semi-positive compact symplectic manifold (ie. $2-n \leq c_1(A) < 0$ implies $\omega(A) \leq 0$ for all $A \in \pi_2(M)$). $\mathcal{J}(M,\omega)$ denotes the space of all smooth $\omega$-compatible almost complex structures.
+For convenience, we work only with $\Z_2$-coefficients, but this restriction is inessential.